c9s/Pux/README.md

 }
 ```

-This is especially helpful when you want to provide more specific or semantic (e.g., HTTP method-specific) actions.
-Note that by default, expanded controller routes will be available via any HTTP method - specifying `@method` will restrict it to the provided method.
+This is especially helpful when you want to provide more specific or semantic
+(e.g., HTTP method-specific) actions.
+Note that by default, expanded
+controller routes will be available via any HTTP method - specifying `@Method`
+will restrict it to the provided method.

-- `Pux\Controller::expand()` returns an instance of `\Pux\Mux` that contains the controller's methods mapped to URIs, intended to be mounted as a sub mux in another instance of `\Pux\Mux`.
+- `Pux\Controller::expand()` returns an instance of `\Pux\Mux` that contains
+  the controller's methods mapped to URIs, intended to be mounted as a sub mux
+  in another instance of `\Pux\Mux`.

 MuxCompiler